atk4/data/docs/sql.rst

 SQL Extensions
 ==============

-Databases that support SQL language can use :php:class:`Persistence\Sql`.
+Databases that support SQL language can use :php:class:`SqlPersistence`.
 This driver will format queries to the database using SQL language.

 In addition to normal operations you can extend and customize various queries.